The Urbz: Sims in the City

-The Urbz: Sims in the City is a video game for the Game Boy Advance, GameCube, PlayStation 2, Xbox, and Nintendo DS.
-It is the third Sims game for video game consoles and is the second Sims game not to be released on Microsoft Windows; after a planned PC port and sequel were both cancelled due to mediocre sales.
+The Urbz: Sims in the City is a 2004 life simulation video game developed by Maxis and published by Electronic Arts for the Game Boy Advance, GameCube, PlayStation 2, Xbox, and Nintendo DS.
+It is the third Sims game for consoles, and the second not to be released for Microsoft Windows, after a planned PC port and sequel were both cancelled due to mediocre sales.
 The next release for consoles and handhelds was the console port of The Sims 2.

 For the console versions of the game, music group The Black Eyed Peas provided several music scores which were translated into Simlish; they also appeared as guest Urbz in the game.
 The Game Boy Advance and Nintendo DS version has its own storyline, which is a sequel to the handheld version of The Sims Bustin' Out (2003).

 Plot

+The Urbz: Sims in the City takes place in Urbzville.
+There are nine groups, each with unique styles and Sims.
+The aim of the game is to build "Rep" with allied Sims to gain popularity and access to VIP and other groups.

 Console

-In the console version of the game, the protagonist of the story moves from their mother's house to Simcity, where they move into an apartment in the city.
+In the console version of the game, the protagonist of the story moves from their mother's house to SimCity, where they move into an apartment in the city.
 In the intro, the protagonist decides to go clubbing.
 Once the protagonist gets to the club, they are refused entry due to failing at performing a dance move.
 However, will.i.am of the Black Eyed Peas, along with the other members of the band, arrive at the club and help the protagonist enter.
-After the intro, a few days later the protagonist goes home and is greeted by Will and his friend Darius, who is the most popular person in SimCity.
+After the intro, a few days later, the protagonist goes home and is greeted by Will and his friend Darius, who is the most popular person in SimCity.
 After showing off their guitar moves, Darius welcomes the protagonist to the city and they leave.
 Later on, it is discovered that Darius is missing parts from his secret machine.
 He promises the protagonist that if they find the parts, he will have a special surprise for them.
 After defeating the villains in the game's districts, the protagonist is asked to come to the penthouse owned by Darius.
 After arriving at the penthouse, they are greeted by Darius, along with the faction bosses from the city districts, and are given a key by Darius to the penthouse.
 Afterwards, Darius leaves the city on his blimp to travel to Miniopolis (the setting of the handheld version of the game).